mbhulin/OrientTutorial/create_db_with_documentAPI.md

 OrientGraphFactory factory = new OrientGraphFactory("remote:MyOrientServer/RobotWorld", "admin", "admin");
 OrientGraphNoTx db = factory.getNoTx();
 ```
 To identify yourself on the remote server you have to provide the root account and password (here "rootpw").
-If you forgot the root user credentials you can find them in ``<Orient root directory>/config/orient-server-config.xml`` at the &lt;users&gt; tag
+If you forgot the root user credentials you can find them in ``<Orient root directory>/config/orient-server-config.xml`` at the &lt;users&gt; tag.